dduril/ruby-samples/readme.md

 # Ruby on Rails

-Ruby and Ruby on Rails study.
+The goal is to provide a Ruby on Rails primer with resources for getting started, essential websites and general examples of the Ruby programming language and Rails command-line interface.

 ### Getting Started